 3. Leave your ego at the door.

 Good trade, bad trades… they’re done and in the past.
 I see no benefit in reliving your glory trades through embellished narrative.
-Or indeed, on the converse, beating yourself up about trades that went ‘bad’ on you (unless of course you didn’t follow your ruleset in which case you probably should be chastising yourself).
+Or indeed, on the converse, beating yourself up about trades that went ‘bad’ on you (unless of course you didn’t follow your ruleset (or tactics) in which case you probably should be chastising yourself).
 Treat each day as a fresh start.
 You are not the continuation of yesterday.
 This is also part of the reason why I close out my positions at the end of the day, a clean break or maybe some form of compartmentalization.
 Whatever it is, I find I’m better going in every morning fresh and having to get a feel for things anew.

 A note about information consumption

 While not a rule… I believe traders and market analysis peeps are… for the most part… (how do I put this delicately) motherfuckers.
 I don’t think any other industry peddles so much bullshit.
 I very rarely follow the news cycle (sometimes I’ll go have a look, post event, to see what caused the market to tank)… and I’m inclined to lump Technical analysis (with a skeptical raised eyebrow) into the same category as homeopathy and chiropractics.
 Ie. I don’t believe it works. (you can likely make a case for the placebo effect of technical analysis… but really I don’t have the energy or enthusiasm for this).
 Thats not to say I don’t draw all over my charts… but really this is mostly because everyone else thinks these things matter… and because of this I guess they do matter.